 Author / Editor

 I am passionate about politics.
-What I find the most interesting about politics is the theater, strategy, and positioning.
+What I find the most interesting is the theater, strategy, and positioning.
 My writing revolves around political process and impacts of policy decisions.
-In the daytime I currently work for Henkel, after working for P&G for the last 10 years.
 I completed my undergrad at Arizona State and MBA at University of St. Thomas in Minneapolis, MN.
-I am a husband of ten years and father to four daughters (9,7,4,2).
-Politically speaking I find myself in the middle.
-I side more with conservatives on social platforms, but lean left on the role of government.
+I have worked in the consumer products industry for the last 12 years for Gillette, P&G, and Henkel.
+I am a husband of twelve years and father to four daughters (11,9,5,4).